scsnl/YZ_HCP_DNN_Gender_2023/README.md

+##**This work is license under [MIT License](https://choosealicense.com/licenses/mit/)**

+### Cite this work
+#### Ryali, S., Zhang, Y., de los Angeles, C., Superkar, K., & Menon, V. (In Press).
+Deep learning models reveal replicable, generalizable, and behaviorally relevant sex differences in human functional brain organization. <em>The proceedings of the National Academy of Sciences. </em>
+--

-## This document summarizes key steps and corresponding scripts used for the analyses in the DNN gender study
+## Key steps and corresponding scripts used for the analyses are summarized below
 ### Time series extraction

  The extracted time series were used as inputs of DNN (scripts under timeseries_extraction/)